symfony/symfony-docs/cookbook/security/entity_provider.rst

 How to load Security Users from the Database (the Entity Provider)
 ==================================================================

-The security layer is one of the most smart tools of Symfony.
+The security layer is one of the smartest tools of Symfony.
 It handles two
 things: the authentication and the authorization processes.
-Although it seems a bit quiet complex to understand how everything works internally, this security system is very flexible and allows you to plug your application to any authentication backends like an Active Directory, an OAuth server or a database.
+Although it seems quiet complex to understand how everything works internally, this security system is very flexible and allows you to plug your application to any authentication backends like an Active Directory, an OAuth server or a database.